openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.md

     model.get_base_model().save_pretrained("fused_lora_model")

-Now the model can be converted to OpenVINO using Optimum-Intel Python API or CLI interfaces mentioned above.
+Now the model can be converted to OpenVINO using Optimum Intel Python API or CLI interfaces mentioned above.

 Running Generative AI models using native OpenVINO APIs
 ########################################################